iunera/ypipe/README.md

 - [Docker](https://www.docker.com) and Docker Compose installed.
 - Access to an existing Apache Druid cluster (Router URL and credentials).
 You will provide these via druid.env in the installer.
-  - If you don't have an existing cluster, you can use our local example cluster.
-See: [examples/druidcluster/README.md](examples/druidcluster/README.md)
+  - If you don't have an existing cluster, you can use the [Development Druid installation](#development-druid-installation).

 ## Quick Start